Country Health Ranking and Roadmaps report presents collected health data, urging sectors to pursue equal health rights in the United States.

 The report calls for change in the way people approach helping the low-income populations.
 It underlines the importance of utilizing resources, such as this data set, and pooling efforts from various sectors to ensure an impactful, long term change:

 Find ways to listen to people in your community who are affected by poor performance in any of the health factor measures in the County Health Rankings and ask them to help create solutions to the issues your community faces.
-Help grantees shift from doing for those most affected to working with those most affected. and in the Work Together guide provide guidance for helping grantees engage and build relationships with partners. explores how a racial equity lens can help you scan your field or community, cultivate new leaders, encourage creative approaches, get people talking, and nourish change inside your own foundation.
+Help grantees shift from doing for those most affected to working with those most affected.
+Recruit diverse stakeholders from multiple sectors and Build relationships in the Work Together guide provide guidance for helping grantees engage and build relationships with partners.
+Grantmaking with a Racial Equity Lens explores how a racial equity lens can help you scan your field or community, cultivate new leaders, encourage creative approaches, get people talking, and nourish change inside your own foundation.

 The authors also emphasize that doing good is not restricted to nonprofits and philanthropies, and advocate for businesses to invest in their employees, citing physical health as a major component to a nation’s economic competitiveness: